sureshalagarsamy/typescript/README.md

 ### Difference between ES6 (ES2015) and Typescript
 > There is no difference in both of them.
 Everything you write in ES6 is supported by Typescript.
-Typescript is an extension of ES6.
+Typescript is an extension of ES6. `So whatever is valid JavaScript will be valid TypeScript so no other changes are needed`.
 Some features that are additionally included in Typescript are:

 * Type Annotations
   * eg: